-Steeped in historical significance, natural resources and ecological importance, Diamond Tail Ranch is truly one of the most appealing and significant large-scale mountain ranches to become available in recent years.
-It is exceptionally rare to find a diverse ranch running on over 37,800 contiguous acres, spanning a beautiful river valley, and no existing conservation easement.
-Even more compelling is a successful ag component that supports the ownership of the ranch, without interfering with its recreation.
+Steeped in historical significance, natural resources and ecological importance, Diamond Tail Ranch is one of the most appealing and significant mountain ranches to become available in years.
+It is exceptionally rare to find such a diverse and well-watered ranch running on over 37,800 contiguous acres, spanning a beautiful river valley, and no existing conservation easement.
+Even more compelling is the optimal blend of a successful agricultural component that supports the ownership of the ranch, without interfering with its recreational attributes.

 9,905± USFS Grazing Allotment Acres

 Diamond Tail Ranch is distinguished by its unique blend of highly desirable characteristics that are, frankly, difficult to find together in one property and rarely available for purchase.
 The ranch is blessed with incredibly abundant natural resources, a wealth of water, thriving wildlife, and both mountain and valley habitats.
 It features a stunningly diverse and balanced landscape that is wild and scenic, yet accessible and usable.
 The epitome of an investment-grade ranch, Diamond Tail is also a well-oiled agricultural machine that is a proven performer for consistently operating in the black.
 It benefits from experienced and capable employees, stands ready for immediate enjoyment, and is teed up for a smooth transition to the next legacy of ownership.